-Student health insurance (nonrefundable): Estimated \$2,220 per year for student premium (family coverage is available provided the student is also enrolled in the plan).
+Student health insurance (nonrefundable): Estimated \$2,492 per year for student premium based on 2016-2017 premium rates.
 Saint Martin's University requires Lacey campus students who are enrolled at least half time to have health insurance coverage.
 Students are encouraged to maintain any personal coverage they have.
 Those who do not have personal coverage through a private insurer must purchase health insurance through the University's provider.
 Students who have sufficient personal coverage may waive this fee by submitting a completed online waiver form to the University's insurance provider by the first day of the semester.
 Waivers cannot be accepted after the deadline; if a student has not submitted the form by the deadline, they will be responsible for the insurance charge.
 Details about completing the online waiver or about student health insurance coverage can be found on the "Health Insurance" webpage of Student Financial Services.